 - 1. Clean and sanitize the ice machine.
 See "Descaling and Sanitizing Procedures" (pg.
-64). - 2.
+68). - 2.
 Turn off the water supply. - 3.
-Disconnect and drain the water supply line at the rear of the ice machine and drain the sump. - In the Home Screen, press MANUAL (b).
-Then, press FILL Wait for 3 seconds then blow compressed air in the water supply fitting in the rear of the ice machine to remove all water. - 5.
-When complete, press cancel 🔀 to exit the manual drain operation. - 6.
+Disconnect and drain the water supply line at the rear of the ice machine and drain the sump. - 4.
+In the Home Screen, press MANUAL .
+Then, press FILL .
+Wait for 3 seconds then blow compressed air in the water supply fitting in the rear of the ice machine to remove all water. - 5.
+When complete, press cancel x to exit the manual drain operation. - 6.
 In the Home Screen, press MANUAL.
 Then, press DRAIN Wait for 3 seconds then blow compressed air in the drain fitting in the rear of the ice machine to remove all water.

-7. When complete, press cancel X to exit the manual drain operation.
+When complete, press cancel to exit the manual drain operation. - 7.
+Disconnect electrical power at the main disconnect/circuit breaker.